alinakazzaa/SQ-handbook/README.md

 ### Team Version Control

-To ensure code is delivered consistently and is easy to navigate and trace, it is essential to split the functionality and implement them usiing feature branches.
+To ensure code is delivered consistently and is easy to navigate and trace, it is essential to split the functionality and implement them using feature branches.

 Initially, one must always use the develop branch created locally.
 Each new functionality to be added to the software will get its own branch and be merged into the develop branch.

-Once all code is tested and approved by reviewer(s), it will be merged into the master branch and released into production.
+Once all code is tested and approved by the reviewer(s), it will be merged into the master branch and released into production.

 The following GitFlow procedures must be followed: